hazelcast/hazelcast-jet/site/docs/get-started/submit-job.md

 ---
-title: Submitting a job to the cluster
+title: Submit the job to the cluster
 id: submit-job
 ---